steve1281/cppluasdl_udemy/README.md

 ### SDL_Delay

 ```
-we used a while loop. but, maybe, this isnt great.
+Initially, we used a while loop.
+This locks the porcessor - not great.
 in the real world, a while loop is a processor instruction.
 So it locks the core.
-(you may have noticed that it had a hard time catching your esc key? yah? yah.)

 The while loop will use up 100% of the CPU core.
 So yah, this is bad.

 Use a "proper" delay function.

 SDL_Delay(Uint32 ms);

-so obviously, this uses a sleep, and a releases the CPU.
+(probably) This uses a sleep, and a releases the CPU.
 (The CPU will wake us up.)

 ```